iris-hep/func_adl/docs/xAOD/metadata.md

 ## Adding a C++ Function from an Analysis

+The code implemented using the .MetaData() operator is analysis-specific and is therefore not detailed in this documentation.
+However, an example from an analysis can illustrate how similar code might be structured.

-In the analysis used in this example track summary values are required.
-The summaryValue() function returns a true/false if the value exists, and provides the value by passing it by reference to an argument.
-This is not a functional design pattern because the value that is wanted is not returned directly by the function.
-This means that it cannot be used by FuncADL directly and a C++ function using .MetaData() is required to get this information.
+In the example analysis, track summary values are required.
+The summaryValue() function returns a boolean indicating whether the value exists and provides the value via a reference argument.
+Because the function does not return the value directly, it cannot be used by FuncADL on its own.
+A C++ function using .MetaData() is required to access this information.

-The code that is used to setup the function that will be called in the FuncADL query is as follows:
+The following code sets up the function that will be called in the FuncADL query:

 ```python